swarajdalmia/ML-Notes/notes/tensorflow.md

 Tensorflow programs consist of two seperate sections:
 - building a computational graph
 - running the computational graph

+The core advantage of having a computational graph is allowing parallelism or dependency driving scheduling which makes training faster and more efficient.

+Tensorboard can be used to visualise the computational graph.

 ### Executing the computational graph